gabischool/js-callbacks-advanced-arrays/README.md

 # Javascript Callbacks and Advanced Arrays

-With some basic JavaScript principles in hand, we can now expand our skills out even further by exploring callback functions, array methods, and closure.
+With some basic JavaScript principles in hand, we can now expand our skills out even further by exploring callback functions and array methods.
 Finish each task in order as the concepts build on one another.

 ## Set Up The Project With Git

 **Follow these steps to set up and work on your project:**

 * [ ] Create a forked copy of this project.
-* [ ] Add your project manager as collaborator on Github.
+* [ ] Add your group lead/instructor as collaborator on Github.
-* [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+* [ ] Clone your OWN version of the repository (Not Gabi's by mistake!).
 * [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 * [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 * [ ] Push commits: git push origin `<firstName-lastName>`.

 **Follow these steps for completing your project.**

-* [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+* [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into main (student's  Repo). **Please don't merge your own pull request**
-* [ ] Add your project manager as a reviewer on the pull-request
+* [ ] Add your group lead as a reviewer on the pull-request
-* [ ] Your project manager will count the project as complete by merging the branch back into master.
+* [ ] Your group lead will count the project as complete by merging the branch back into main.

 ## Task 2: Higher Order Functions and Callbacks

 This task focuses on getting practice with higher order functions and callback functions by giving you an array of values and instructions on what to do with that array.

-* [ ] Review the contents of the [callbacks.js](assignments/callbacks.js) file.
+* [ ] Review the contents of the [callbacks.js](callbacks.js) file.
 Notice you are given an array at the top of the page.
 Use that array to aid you with your functions.

 * [ ] Complete the problems provided to you but skip over stretch problems until you are complete with every other JS file first.